LewisCM14/restaurant-booking-app/README.md

 - **Validator Testing**

     - HTML
-        - No errors were found when passing through the [W3C Validator tool](https://validator.w3.org/#validate_by_uri)
+        - When passing the html templates relating to the menu app through the [W3C Validator tool](https://validator.w3.org/#validate_by_uri) via URL minor errors can be found,however when tested via direct input these issues are not raised.
+An issue relating to the Jinja templating language is raised via direct input but in this instance it can be ignored.
+Overall i decided that the the issues the validator tool was raising for: starters.html, mains.html and desserts.html did not require attention.
+All other html passed validation.

     - CSS
         - No errors were found when passing through the [W3C Validator tool](https://jigsaw.w3.org/css-validator/)

     - JAVASCRIPT
-        - No errors were found when passing through [JSHint](https://jshint.com/)
+        - No custom Javascript is used in the project, so validator testing was not required.

     - Python
-        - No errors were found when passing through the [PEP8 Validator tool](http://pep8online.com/)
+        - No errors were found when passing through the [PEP8 Validator tool](http://pep8online.com/).
+However pylint issues are raised within my IDE.
+These issues refer to my models having no 'Object' member.
+These issues are not raised when passing through the PEP8 validator so in this instance i chose to leave them.

 - **Lighthouse**